-Active Underwriter, David Ensor (the "President").
-Working with the Board of Directors and appropriate officers, including the President and General Counsel, the CRO identifies all the material risks to which the Company is actually or potentially exposed, including insurance and underwriting; retrocession/reinsurance/counterparty, credit, capital, liquidity, investment, operational, business, legal, regulatory, reputational and intra-group.
+Risk and Analytics "the Risk Team".
+Working with the Board of Directors and appropriate officers, including the General Counsel, the Risk Team identifies all the material risks to which the Company is actually or potentially exposed, including insurance and underwriting; retrocession/reinsurance/counterparty, credit, capital, liquidity, investment, operational, business, legal, regulatory, reputational and intra-group.

-In each case, the Board of Directors, the Chief Risk Officer (the "CRO"), the President and appropriate officers examine and assess the materiality of each of the risks so far as they relate to the Company.
+In each case, the Board of Directors, the Risk Team and appropriate officers examine and assess the materiality of each of the risks so far as they relate to the Company.